Dixie Egerickx: Career

 In 2015, Egerickx appeared on the London stage as Iphigenia in Robert Icke's adaptation of Oresteia.
 She had further roles as Rosalind in Alexi Kay Campbell's Sunset at the Villa Thalia at the National Theatre and Jenny Caroline Marx in Richard Bean and Clive Coleman's Young Marx at The Bridge Theatre, directed by Sir Nicholas Hytner.
 She made her television debut in the television film Churchill's Secret.

 Egerickx appeared in the 2017 National Geographic series Genius and the 2018 series Patrick Melrose.
 Also in 2018, she made her feature film debut in The Little Stranger.
 Egerickx appeared on Screen Internationals Screen Stars of Tomorrow list in 2019 at the age of 13.

 Egerickx starred as Edie in the 2020 drama film Summerland, and portrayed Mary Lennox in the 2020 film The Secret Garden.
 In 2019, she filmed HBO's Unaired Game of Thrones Prequel Pilot and can currently be seen in the role of Jo Ransome in the Apple TV+ miniseries The Essex Serpent, directed by Clio Barnard.
-In 2023, Egerickx completed filming the role of Anna in upcoming feature film Rich Flu, directed by Galder Gaztelu-Urrutia.
+In 2023, Egerickx completed filming the role of Anna in the feature film Rich Flu, directed by Galder Gaztelu-Urrutia.

+On July 25, 2026, it was announced that she was cast to play the character Katie Wilmot in the Amazon Prime Video television adaptation of the Boys of Tommen book series, written by Chloe Walsh.